8 Safety Tips for Kids to Stay Safe on the Internet

 Open discussions, surfing the Internet together, setting rules; nothing may appear to produce desired results at times.
 And you cannot be with your children 24-7.
 In such an instance, the best way out is a parental control app.
 Software like TiSpy are easy to use and offer advanced settings.
 It offers you the following benefits:

+Monitor Your Child’s Online Activities: TiSpy stays hidden on your child’s device.
+And it records every activity that takes place on it.
+It logs all the websites he/she visits.
+The app even gives you an idea of the time your children spent on social networking platforms.
+Monitoring Social Media: TiSpy lets you monitor every activity your child does on social media.
+You even get to know your contact list.
+Monitor the type of messages he/she sends online.
+Block Inappropriate Websites: As mentioned above, the app informs you about all the websites your child visited during the day.
+This gives you an idea of the content he viewed.
+And if there is anything unusual, you can just block it.
 Internet poses risks.
 But that does not give anyone the right to alienate anyone from it.
 Let your child learn and enjoy in the virtual world.
 All you need to do is to keep an eye on them.
 When you do it, you help your child learn and stay safe at the same time.
 It will do wonders if you can reach an agreement with your children about parental controls.

 Smart measures to ensure safe device usage by your children.